Red Roses for Me: Track listing

-The first CD issue of the album had a total of 14 tracks, adding "Whiskey You're the Devil" as track 8.

 In 2004, a remastered CD was issued adding a total of 6 bonus tracks to the original UK album listing.
 "Repeal of the Licensing Laws" was the B-side of "The Boys from the County Hell" their second single.
 "And the Band Played Waltzing Matilda" was the B-side of their first single, "Dark Streets of London".
 "Whiskey You're the Devil" and "Mursheen Durkin" were the B-sides of their third single, "A Pair of Brown Eyes".
 "The Wild Rover" and "The Leaving of Liverpool" were the B-sides of their fourth single, "Sally Maclennane".